Introduction (for Experienced)

-The IEFBR14 utility is a dummy utility provided by the IBM.
-In the utility name, "IEB" for data set utility programs and "BR14" means "branch to register 14".
+- In the utility name, "IEB" means it is a data set utility program, and "BR14" means "branch to register 14".

-Submitting JCL to run IEFBR14 causes the z/OS job scheduler to check JCL statements for syntax errors.
-If JCL contains data definition (DD) statements, the z/OS initiator will allocate space for new data sets and perform disposition processing for all data sets.
+- Submitting a JCL to run IEFBR14 causes the z/OS job scheduler to check JCL statements for syntax errors.

-Submitting JCL with IEFBR14 utility invokes other system components that perform the following tasks -
+- IEFBR14 utility perform the following tasks -

 - Allocate/create datasets